Best Tool For Cylinder Head Work

 Beware of Counterfeits

 Counterfeit Foredom rotary motors have been offered on several online sites.
-They can be difficult to recognize, as they usually come with an authentic-looking label and a serial number on the motor.
+They can be difficult to spot, as they usually include an authentic-looking label and serial number on the motor.
 If the advertised price is much lower than everywhere else, beware!

 Notes and Misc

 You MUST use a speed controller of some type.
-Full speed is dangerous.
+Full speed is dangerous to both you and the piece you're working on.

 Related Articles: